Business credit market data reports organized on executive desk

 What Are the Business LOC Approval Rates by Lender Type?

-Approval rates diverge sharply by lender type, and the gap widened in 2025 as banks maintained tighter credit standards while online lenders expanded their addressable market.
-The practical implication is that where you apply matters almost as much as how strong your profile is.
+Approval rates diverge sharply by lender type.
+The gap widened in 2025 as banks tightened standards while online lenders expanded.

 Lender TypeApproval RateFull Amount ApprovedSource